Study Shows High Levels of Pesticide Residue in Oatmeal, Cereals

 - 43 out of 45 of products made using oats had glyphosate.

-- 31 of the 43 products had much higher levels that the recommended limit by the EPA.
+- 31 of the 43 products had much higher levels than the recommended limit by the EPA.

 Worryingly, five of the so-called organic products also had glyphosate.